anikiforov/lazygit/docs/Config.md

   # Length of commit hash in commits view.
 0 shows '*' if NF icons aren't on.
   commitHashLength: 8

+  # Whether to show the divergence from the base branch in the branches view.
+  showDivergenceFromBaseBranch: none

   # Height of the command log view
   commandLogSize: 8